y3mi/docs/content/usage/reference/cli/secret/get.md

 linkTitle: "Get"
 weight: 10
 description: >
-  Learn how to get a secrets.
+  Learn how to get a secret.
 ---

 ## Information